ZillowProjectPlaceholder/Zillow-Regression-Project/README.md

 ___

 ### Background
-> List background here.
-If you use this dataset in your research, please credit the authors
+> We are junior data scientists on the Zillow data science team and are given a dataset containing millions of rows of data for houses in the United States.
+The "hot months" (in terms of real estate demand) are approaching quickly and the team needs to know what are the drivers for predicting single unit properties tax value.
+To complicate the matter, Zach lost the email that told us where these properties were located.
+Ugh, Zach :-/.
+Because property taxes are assessed at the county level, we would like to know what states and counties the properties are located in.
+Oh, did I forget to mention we needed it yesterday?
+>>
+> So....
+What are you waiting around for?
+Let's get started already!

 ___
+>*Acknowledgement:The dataset was provided by Codeup from the MySequel Database*

+___

 ### Goals
-> My goal for this project is to create a model that will ___.
-I will deliver the following: acquire.py, prepare.py, model.py, report.ipynb, and predictions.csv
+> Our goal for this project is to create a model that will predict the values of single unit properties that the tax district assesses using the property data from those whose last transaction was during the months of May and June in 2017.
+We will deliver the following:
+>
+> - a report in the form of a presentation
+> - a github repository containing an acquire.py, prepare.py, model.py, and a jupyter notebook walkthrough
+> - the distribution of tax rates for each county

 [back to the top](#section_6)